Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 Can aluminium be used in high-temperature applications?

-Aluminium has a relatively low melting point (660°C or 1220°F), which limits its use in applications that involve extremely high temperatures, like certain industrial furnaces or engine parts.
+Aluminium melts at a comparatively low temperature of 660°C (1220°F)., which limits its use in applications that involve extremely high temperatures, like certain industrial furnaces or engine parts.
 For higher temperatures, other metals may be more suitable.

 Why is aluminium used in aircraft construction?